Book Thoughts: Clara’s Kitchen

 Image

-I mentioned this wonderful woman about a year and a half ago when I can across her delightful videos on youtube.
+I first discovered this wonderful woman about a year and a half ago when I came across her delightful videos on youtube.
 It prompted me to ask my own grandmother about the hard times and I learned some fantastic information about her and her past as a result.
 Since finding her videos, I have felt grateful that someone from the era of the Great Depression is around, sharing with us some memories and recipes from that time.
-I wish there were more being shared by more people, but we’re running out of resources like Miss Clara.
+I wish there was more being shared around the country, because we’re running out of resources like Miss Clara.

 If you’ve ever watched 3rd Rock From the Sun, then you know Kristen Johnston as the alien-trapped-as-a-woman Sally.
 Guts is a quick book confessing how her addiction to drugs and alcohol led to her insides splitting open and almost killing her, and how it affects the life she has lived ever since.